Last Updated on May 3, 2022 by Luke Feldbrugge

 Number Eight: Teach Young Children

 We like to believe that we’ll hold young children in our arms during an emergency.
 However, the sad reality is that children must know how to respond to a fire emergency.
-Make sure that children understand how to exit the house in a fire and have them practice responding to a firefighter who might be calling for them.
+Make sure that children understand how to exit the house in a fire and practice responding to a firefighter who might be calling for them.
 Train them to stop, drop, and roll if their clothes catch fire.